 Many travelers head for distant lands intent on finding the exotic, only to realize at the end that in certain destinations the most important thing they will have discovered is actually some aspect of themselves.
+This trip to Eger is somewhat like that.

 From Hungary, for example, one is likely to return home with clearer perspectives and more definite views of this wonderful world; for the deep spiritualism of this country, based on a mixture of its religious roots and its experience behind the Iron Curtain, encourages contemplation.